sumanb007/kubernetes/sample-project/README.md

 mongo --eval 'rs.status()'
 ```

-Next, at the same time we are setting up Dynamic Provisioning with NFS.
+So, we will do it in Steps:

-Steps:
+ 1. First deploy an NFS provisioner as a Pod to enable dynamic provisioning for NFS.
- 1. Deploy an NFS provisioner (if not already present) to enable dynamic provisioning for NFS.
+    - This pod acts as a dynamic storage controller inside Kubernetes cluster.
- 2. Create a StorageClass for dynamic provisioning.
+ 3. Create a StorageClass for dynamic provisioning.
- 3. Convert the Deployment to a StatefulSet and use volumeClaimTemplates.
+ 4. Convert the Deployment to a StatefulSet and use volumeClaimTemplates.
- 4. Update the MongoDB image to a stable version (avoiding release candidates) and configure the replica set.
+ 5. Update the MongoDB image to a stable version (avoiding release candidates) and configure the replica set.
- 5. Use a headless service for StatefulSet.
+ 6. Use a headless service for StatefulSet.

 ### Install NFS Provisioner